harriskhokhar/YuckFou_Plagiarism/README.md

 2. Verification Online for the Plagiarism and Uniqueness Percentage.
 3. More Upgraded Ways to Bypass Plagiarism.

-and Many More for Private version :p
+and Many More for Private version :p Maybe, Web-Version is also on the List.

 ### Tool Idea
 I am too Lazy to make my Assignments for myself.
 After Submitting the Assignment for Multiple times, I got less marks due to Plagiarism.
 Then, After Searching for Tool to Bypass it, But all gone in Vain.
 So, I Decided to Code it Myself.